 FDA Recognized Standards

 In addition to device-specific guidance documents and special controls, CDRH is committed to recognizing individual consensus standards.
 FDA is authorized to recognize all or part of national and international standards through publication of a notice in the Federal Register.
 Recognized standards could be cited in guidance documents or individual policy statements, or established as special controls that address specific risks associated with a type of device.

 FDA has recognized approximately 400 standards to which 510(k) submitters can declare conformity.
-A current list of FDA recognized standards and guidance on the recognition and use of consensus standards can be found on CDRH's Standards website.
+Guidance on the recognition and use of consensus standards can be found on CDRH's Standards and Conformity Assessment Program website.

 If FDA determines that an Abbreviated 510(k) is not eligible for review as submitted, the reviewer will notify the firm of this decision and offer the option of having the document converted to a Traditional 510(k) or withdrawing it for future submission.
 Please note if you withdraw your 510(k) and resubmit, a new user will apply.
 If the 510(k) is converted, the original receipt date remains as the start of the review period.
 Manufacturers should be aware that, in most cases, additional information will be necessary for converted documents.

 In the Abbreviated 510(k) process, a manufacturer must assess conformance of the device with a recognized standard.
 Once the manufacturer has ensured the satisfactory completion of this process, the Abbreviated 510(k) may be submitted.